GourSE/telegram_bot/README.md

 while the script asking you for the text and the sticker ID, you can type ***:q*** to restart script

+you can choose to send typing action to chat by changing 'config.cfg' under [settings] > [send_typing], the default is set to True

+you can also choose to use markdown from 'config.cfg' under [settings] > [use_markdown], the default is set to False

 ------------